gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The discovery agent can auto-discover EKS-managed clusters in the AWS account it has credentials for by matching their resource tags.
 For now, the discovery of connected clusters is out of the scope of this RFD.

-Authentication on an EKS cluster happens via short-lived tokens associated with the identity of the IAM that the Teleport Kubernetes Service is using.
-Therefore, authorization on EKS clusters occurs by searching the IAM identity against a database of mappings to Kubernetes RBAC users/groups.
-Access to an EKS cluster must first be configured on a Configmap — `configmap/aws-auth` in `kube-system` namespace — within the cluster itself before Teleport can use it.
+Authentication on an EKS cluster happens using short-lived tokens associated with the IAM role that the Teleport Kubernetes Service is using.
+Conversely, authorization on EKS clusters occurs by matching the IAM role against a database of mappings between IAM roles and Kubernetes RBAC users/groups.
+The database is a Configmap — `configmap/aws-auth` in `kube-system` namespace — within the cluster and before Teleport can access the cluster, its IAM role must be included in the Configmap.
 It means that the Teleport cannot configure the access it needs on its own and requires manual actions by a cluster administrator.

 By default, the cluster creator and every member that shares his IAM role or federated user have immediate access to the cluster as `system:masters`.
 This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth` since it is hidden.

 If Teleport Kubernetes Service shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
-But situations where an EKS cluster is created by a different IAM role/federated user, the Kubernetes Service won't be able to access cluster!
+But situations where an EKS cluster is created by a different IAM roles, the Kubernetes Service won't be able to access them!
 For security purposes, it is not recommended running Teleport with the user's IAM role.

 ### IAM Permissions

-The agent requires access to [`eks:ListClusters`][listclusters] and [`eks:DescribeCluster`][descclusters] APIs to perform the cluster discovery and cluster details extraction.
+Teleport requires access to [`eks:ListClusters`][listclusters] and [`eks:DescribeCluster`][descclusters] APIs to perform the cluster discovery and cluster details extraction.

 The necessary IAM permissions required for calling the two endpoints are: